opendatasoft/ods-documentation/source/creating_maps_charts/02_creating_advanced_charts/analyze.rst

 This chart compares Brent and WTI prices with gold prices between 1989 and 2019.

-To follow this example, add these datasets as sources.

 Step 1: Add a first layer
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Add the "Oil Prices" dataset as a first layer on this chart.

 1. Access the Chart Builder.